yubainu/sibainu-engine/README.md

     * *Note: The scripts will reference the data in `raw_logs.csv`.*

 ## 3. Performance Evaluation (Internal Benchmark)

+hese metrics are achieved by the full 4-axis engine.
+The Lite version (1-axis) provided here is for fundamental logic verification.

 ### Validation Process
 1.  **Calibration**: Determined the optimal threshold to maximize F1-Score using a validation set of 200 samples.